jan-bogaerts/mark/src/markdownCode.md

     - transformer = this
     - dependencies = this.dependencies
 - functions:
-  - renderResults(): for transformers that require the entire project as input. throws a not-implemented error since inheritors need to supply this function.
+  - renderResults(fragments): for transformers that require the entire project as input. throws a not-implemented error since inheritors need to supply this function.
   - renderResult(textFragment): do a full rerender for the fragment
     ```python (pseudo)
     def renderResult(textFragment):